This article explains how FreeAgent’s Corporation Tax functionality works.

 Buying or selling investments: profit or loss from trading in investments

 The reporting of profit or loss from buying or selling shares or from an investment fund a company holds or manages is currently not supported by FreeAgent and will need to be reported to HMRC via specific boxes on the CT600 form.

-If any of these scenarios applies to your company, you should speak to your accountant before considering whether to use FreeAgent’s Corporation Tax functionality.
+If any of these scenarios applies to your company, you should speak to your accountant as you’ll not be able to use FreeAgent to file Corporation Tax to HMRC.

 How FreeAgent calculates your company’s Corporation Tax liability

 FreeAgent produces a full computation by using the figures that you've entered into your accounts.
 You’ll see your liability in the ‘Corporation Tax’ section and in the Tax Timeline on your FreeAgent Overview screen.

 If your accountant's figure is higher than the figure in FreeAgent (i.e. you have more tax to pay), then you should credit account ‘820 Corporation Tax’ and debit code ‘502 Corporation Tax Expense’.